s-KaiNet/node-pnp-js/README.md

         }
     });

-//now you can access your web using chaining syntax (pnp.sp.web will reference the web with url you provided as siteUrl param): pnp.sp.web.get()
+// now you can access your web using chaining syntax
+// (pnp.sp.web will reference the web with url you provided as siteUrl param): pnp.sp.web.get()
     .then(data => {
         console.log(`Your web title: ${data.Title}`);